Helping UK pension schemes with ESG and Climate risk

 The Pension Schemes Act 2021 introduces new governance and reporting requirements for pension schemes in relation to climate-related issues.
 The reporting requirements are based on the Task Force on Climate Related Financial Disclosures (TCFD) recommendations.

-From 1 October 2021, pension schemes with £5bn of assets have a legal duty to report on the financial risks of climate change in their portfolio.
-Pension schemes with £1bn+ in assets have to meet the same requirements from 1 October 2022.
+From 1 October 2021, master trusts and pension schemes with £5bn of assets have a legal duty to report on the financial risks of climate change in their portfolio.
+Pension schemes with £1bn+ in assets must meet the same requirements from 1 October 2022.

 All-round sustainable governance

-Our solutions empower pension schemes to independently navigate, report and monitor their climate and ESG risks
+Our solutions empower our pension schemes clients seeking sustainable governance solutions to independently navigate, report and monitor their ESG and Climate risks

 TCFD-ready climate risk reporting